xolox/vim-publish/README.md

         \ 'plugin/publish.vim',
         \ ])

-Change the `sources` and `target` variables to reflect your situation, save the script as `~/publish_test.vim` and execute it in Vim by typing `:source ~/publish_test.vim` and pressing `Enter↵`.
+Change the `sources` and `target` variables to reflect your situation, save the script as `~/publish_test.vim` and try it in Vim by executing the command `:source ~/publish_test.vim`.
 If everything goes well Vim will be busy for a moment and after that you will find a bunch of syntax highlighted, interlinked HTML documents in the `target` directory!

 ## Publishing to a remote location (website)